John Giannini

-John Manfredo Giannini (born October 31, 1962) is an American college basketball coach.
+John Manfredo Giannini (born October 31, 1962) is an American college basketball coach, Director of Athletics at Rowan University, and college basketball analyst for NBC Sports and other networks.
 He served as the head men's basketball coach at Rowan University from 1989 to 1996, the University of Maine from 1996 to 2004, and La Salle University from 2004 to 2018.
-Giannini led Rowan to an NCAA Division III men's basketball tournament championship in 1996.
+Giannini led Rowan to an NCAA Division III men's basketball tournament championship in 1996 and led La Salle to the Sweet Sixteen of the NCAA Division I men's basketball tournament in 2013.
+Giannini amassed more than 500 victories in his collegiate coaching career.

 Early life

 The son of Italian immigrants, Giannini grew up in Elmwood Park, a suburb of Chicago, and has three younger brothers.
 He attended Fenwick High School in Oak Park, and received a bachelor's degree in psychology from North Central College in Naperville.
 Giannini also holds a master's degree in physical education with a specialization in sports psychology from North Texas University, as well as a doctorate in kinesiology with a specialization in sports psychology from the University of Illinois at Urbana–Champaign.

 Coaching career

 Illinois

 From 1987 through 1989, Giannini served as a graduate assistant on coach Lou Henson's staff at the University of Illinois.
 In Giannini's final season on Henson's staff, the Fighting Illini, led by Kendall Gill, Kenny Battle, Stephen Bardo, Tyler Cottingham, Lowell Hamilton and Marcus Liberty, made the Final Four.